James Meredith: Cultural depictions

-In 2011 miniseries The Kennedys, Meredith was portrayed by Matthew G. Brown in episode five of the series, Life Sentences.
+In 2011 miniseries The Kennedys, Meredith was portrayed by Matthew G. Brown in episode five of the series Life Sentences.

 Political viewpoint

 A highly independent man, Meredith has identified as an individual American citizen who demanded and received the constitutional rights held by any American, not as a participant in the Civil Rights Movement.
 There have been tensions between him and leaders of major organizations of the movement.
 When interviewed in 2002, the 40th anniversary of his enrollment at University of Mississippi, Meredith said, "Nothing could be more insulting to me than the concept of civil rights.
 It means perpetual second-class citizenship for me and my kind."

 Meredith was a supporter of the unsuccessful 1967 gubernatorial bid of ex-Mississippi Governor (and avowed segregationist) Ross Barnett, who had been responsible for Meredith's not being allowed at the University of Mississippi, as well as the 1991 gubernatorial campaign of Louisiana State Representative and ex-Klansman David Duke.
-On these endorsements, Meredith wrote “I prefer bigotry to be out in the open where I can confront it."
+On these endorsements, Meredith wrote in a statement intended for his unborn grandchildren, "I prefer bigotry to be out in the open where I can confront it."

 In a 2002 interview with CNN, Meredith said of his efforts to integrate Ole Miss, "I was engaged in a war.
 I considered myself engaged in a war from Day One.
-And my objective was to force the federal government—the Kennedy administration at that time—into a position where they would have to use the United States military force to enforce my rights as a citizen."
+And my objective was to force the federal government — the Kennedy administration at that time — into a position where they would have to use the United States military force to enforce my rights as a citizen."